pbrdmn/brd.mn/src/articles/step-generator/index.md

 ---
-title: Step Generator
+title: Step Generator NPM Package
 description: Generating a sequence of numbers
 date: 2018-01-19
 tags: [javascript, npm]
 ---

-# Step Generator

 Using generator functions to automate producing a sequence of numbers.